 Safety Inspection.
-Drivers of trucks and truck tractors when transporting cargo must inspect the securement of the cargo within the first 50 miles of a trip and every 150 miles or every three hours (whichever comes first) after.
+Drivers of CMVs that are transporting cargo must inspect the cargo within the first 50 miles of a trip and every 150 miles or every three hours (whichever comes first) to en- sure it is secured.

-2.1.7 - After-trip Inspection and Report
+After-Trip Inspection and Report

-You may have to make a written report each day on the condition of the vehicle(s) you drove.
-Report anything affecting safety or possibly leading to mechanical breakdown.
+You may have to make a written report each day on the condition of the vehicle(s), you drove.
+Report anything affecting safety or possibly leading to mechanical breakdown front.